basiliscos/cpp-rotor/docs/Design.md

 allows for "server" to register self in the "registry" (special actor, shipped with `rotor`), and for "client" to discover "server" address via some symbolic name (string) and then link to it (using, `link_client`, of course).
-This makes it possible to encapsulate actors dependencies (i.e. to work I need "servcieA" and "serviceB") as well as export actors services (i.e. once I'm working I provide "serviceC").
+This makes it possible to encapsulate actors dependencies (i.e. to work I need "serviceA" and "serviceB") as well as export actors services (i.e. once I'm working I provide "serviceC").